When Not to Use Spinning Babies® Techniques

 We want everyone to know when to be careful or when to avoid doing a technique altogether.

-You may know that Spinning Babies® arranges three particular techniques in an order we call the Three Sisters of BalanceSM.
+You may know that Spinning Babies® arranges three particular techniques in an order we call the Three BalancesSM.
 We love these three techniques as a base for body balancing and comfort.
 There are so many benefits to these three techniques!

 Overall these techniques are so effective for so many that you might suspect rainbows and flowers.
 But there are a few situations these should not be done.
 Let’s look at the dark side for a moment.
 We will learn something important.